spectrocloud/librarium/content/api/1-introduction.md

 <WarningBox>

-If you do not provide the `ProjectUid` header, then the assumed scope is of the tenant.
+If you do not provide the `ProjectUid` header, then tenant is the assumed scope.

 </WarningBox>